Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Further Technical Descriptions and Details

 \subsection{Neural Networks, \AIDs, and Propagating Boxes Through Networks}

-In this subsection, we discuss how we conduct our \AIDsFull~(\AIDs) analysis as applied to a feed-forward neural network.
+In this subsection, we discuss how we conduct our \AIDsFull~(\AIDs) analysis as applied to a FFNN.
 A crucial take-away from this discussion is that this process allows us to produce guarantees over uncountably infinite many elements by considering a finite collection of abstractions.\\

-The abstract domains we consider for our \AIDs~ are boxes.
-Boxes are easy to manipulate and easy to produce for bounding outputs, in contrast to more complex convex polytopes that would require solving constrains to determine boundaries and membership.
-This ease of manipulation comes at the cost of boxes being ``less precise'' than more sophisticated alternatives that have smaller volume while containing the same critical elements; larger sets suggest that certain relationships among variables may be feasible when in reality such combinations of values could not occur\footnote{ In the case of interval arithmetic, this over-approximation and inclusion of additional elements is often called the ''wrapping effect'' \cite{kearfott1996interval}.}.
+The abstract domains we consider for our \AIDs~ are boxes (a.k.a, hyper-cubes).
+Boxes facilitate a basic implementation since they are easy to manipulate and easy to produce for bounding outputs, in contrast to more complex convex polytopes that would require less trivial constraint solving to check membership and optimize over.
+This ease of manipulation comes at the cost of boxes being ``less precise'' than more sophisticated alternatives that have smaller volume while containing the same critical elements; larger sets suggest that certain relationships among variables may be feasible when in reality such combinations of values could not occur.\footnote{ In the case of interval arithmetic, this over-approximation and inclusion of additional elements is often called the ''wrapping effect'' \cite{kearfott1996interval}.} Our approach is not dependent on this choice --- it has been adopted solely to facilitate a basic implementation --- and thus engineering improvements are welcome to choose different \AIDs\ if deemed beneficial to our pipeline (see \cref{subsec:supplementalreachability} for further pointers on engineering improvements).
 As a separate note, observe that the process we will describe is related to local reachability analysis, since we compute the image of an input set under a policy $\pi$.\\

-The process described here leverages the fact that we are dealing with a pre-trained, fixed-weight feed-forward neural net, that has a typical MLP-like structure --- namely, that the network consists of layers of units, each unit being comprised of a scalar-valued affine transformation of a subset of the previous layer's activations that is then passed through a non-decreasing (and typically non-linear) activation function to form the final output.
+The process described here leverages the fact that we are dealing with a pre-trained, fixed-weight FFNN, that has a typical MLP-like structure --- namely, that the network consists of layers of units, each unit being comprised of a scalar-valued affine transformation of a subset of the previous layer's activations that is then passed through a non-decreasing (and typically non-linear) activation function to form the final output.
 In the case of recurrent neural nets, or other systems with loops, more sophisticated mechanisms --- such as reachable-set fixed-point calculations (as discussed in \cite{cousot1977abstract}, for instance) --- would be necessary in general.\\